Grass-fed Beef Burgers with Caramelized Sweet Onions

 Grass-fed beef is nice and lean, so the addition of caramelized onions keeps it moist and of course, makes it even more delicious!

-- 2 tablespoons butter or vegetable oil Add to list
+- 2 tablespoons butter or neutral-flavored oil Add to list

 - 1 large sweet onion, peeled and finely minced Add to list

 - 1 1/2 pounds grass-fed, extra-lean ground beef Add to list

 - 1 tablespoon Worcestershire sauce Add to list

 - Freshly ground black pepper Add to list

 - 6 slices Gouda or cheddar cheese Add to list

 - 6 burger buns or ciabatta rolls Add to list